Book, New Books Interview, Lecture, blogs, and scholarly essays related to the Maroons (of Trelawney Town, Jamaica) in the Age of Atlantic Slavery

 Podcast Interview: New Books Network (November, 2018)

 Blog in Yale University Press website titled "No Wakanda for Us" (July 23, 2018)

 Blog in Borealia (Group Blog in Early Canadian History) titled "Refugees Fit for Rescue: Loyalists, Maroons, and Mi’kmaq" (April 17, 2017)

 Blog in Acadiensis (Journal of the History of the Atlantic Region) titled "Reflections on Writing Maroon and Mi’kmaq History” (November 8, 2017)

-“’Wayward Humors and Perverse Disputings’: Exiled Blacks and the Foundation of Sierra Leone, 1787-1800,” in Africans in Exile: Mobility, Law, and Identity, Past and Present (University of Indiana Press, 2018).
+“’Wayward Humors and Perverse Disputings’: Exiled Blacks and the Foundation of Sierra Leone, 1787-1800,” in Africans in Exile: Mobility, Law, and Identity (University of Indiana Press, 2018).